AnthonyLedru/fdf/README.md

 ## Compilation

-Run `make` command to compile the library
+Run `make` command to compile the project

 ## Usage